SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 ### Consul - Correct Shutdown:

-**Imporant:** Forcibly killing the Consul agent process is not a good idea.
+**IMPORTANT** Forcibly killing the Consul agent process is not a good idea.
 Nodes should be stopped, when finished, using:
 `consul leave`

 ### Further Reading for Consul Configuration: